djungelorm/sphinx-csharp/test/index.rst

       A static method.

-   .. method:: int MyMethodHasParamModifiers(ref int arg0, ref params int[] arg1)
+   .. method:: int MyMethodHasParamModifiers(ref int arg0, params int[] arg1)

       A method with a parameter modifier.